pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

 * Object: There is no standard way to represent object in query string.
 * Array of arrays: There is no standard way to represent array of arrays in query string.
 * Array of objects: There is no standard way to represent array of objects in query string.

-### Panic vs Warning

-To prevent matching rules and generators of unsupported syntax to be written into pact file, Rust core need to panic.

-If we log a warning and ignore the unsupported syntax, matching rules and generators of ignored query params will be written to the pact file.
-This is undefined behavior.

 ### Generators